au190/au190_myEsp/readme.md

 1. After the firmware upload:
-    1. GPIO16 set to C_AP_MODE_BTN_I allways go in AP mode.
-    2. GPIO2 (Led) set to status Led_i_0.
+    - GPIO2 (Led) set to status Led_i_0.
-2. After the Wifi config is done the GPIO16 must be set to not C_AP_MODE_BTN_I.
-4. GPIO4 is the output for WS2812B - do not use this pin for other config !!!
+2. GPIO4 is the output for WS2812B - do not use this pin for other config !!!